 There is another area of concern which is underscored by the events at the Fukushima Dai-ichi plant.
 This is the consideration of detrimental actions for the reliability assessment of systems (and operating procedures).
 Human failure is known as one major root cause for severe accidents in the nuclear industry (Chernobyl, Three Mile Island) and in non-nuclear fields (chemical industry, aviation and transport, etc.).
 Within the Fukushima Dai-ichi context, the isolation of the ICS of unit 1 was identified with hindsight as probably detrimental despite being in accordance to the operation manual, because it rendered a safety function unavailable.
-One can point out that the procedures were wrong because the operator should not have the possibility to intervene on a passive system knowing that this intervention will allow losing the passive character.
-In a right design with passive systems, only "fail safe" actions should be possible.

-This highlights the potential relevance of detrimental actions before an accidental state has been reached for the reliability assessment of systems.
+This highlights the potential relevance of detrimental actions during before an accidental state has been reached for the reliability assessment of systems.
 The issue is further discussed in also section 3.4.

-In view of the Fukushima Dai-ichi accident and based on the analyses above, the following issues should be considered with regard to system reliability and PSA:
+In view of the Fukushima Dai-ichi accidents and based on the analyses above, the following issues should be considered with regard to system reliability and PSA:

-- Regulators should ensure that actions taken and resources relied upon at one level of DiD are independent from the other levels in order to minimize the potential for common-cause failures propagating from one level to another as occurred at the Fukushima Dai-ichi NPP [19], [8].
-Specifically, assessment of these issues with PSA methods to the extent appropriate should be done. - System reliability assessments with PSA methods should be extended to the design extension conditions regime.
+• Regulators should ensure that actions taken and resources relied upon at one level of DiD are independent from the other levels in order to minimize the potential for common-cause failures propagating from one level to another as occurred at the Fukushima Dai-ichi NPP [19][8].
+Specifically, assessment of these issues with PSA methods to the extent appropriate should be done.

+- System reliability assessments with PSA methods should be extended to the design extension conditions regime.
 Similarly, DiD assessments for severe accident management measures, procedures, or systems should be performed using PSA methods as appropriate.
 Consequently, PSA Level 1 and Level 2 models should be considered for such assessments. - Best practices for using PSA for DiD assessments need to be gathered.
-This issue is treated by the ASAMPSA_E project with the scope of a separate technical report [43].
+This issue will be treated by the ASAMPSA_E project with the scope of a separate technical report.
 In any case, there is still need for further research into how PSA models can be efficiently used to do DiD assessments.
-Moreover, related criteria need to be defined. - Potentially relevant detrimental actions by operators before an accidental state has been reached, e.g. disabling safety systems or aggravating accidental consequences, should be systematically investigated.
+Moreover, related criteria need to be defined.